 A short drive from the Kansas City airport and 31 miles north of downtown, is the small river town of Weston, MO.
 It is a great place to spend a day exploring its antique shops on main street or having lunch or dinner at one of its good restaurants.

-As far as restaurants go, two of my favorites include the Avalon Cafe, at 608 Main in a charming old antebellum home from 1847, and The Vineyards Restaurant at 505 Spring.
-Also located in an antebellum home, they feature locally sourced ingredients, wines, beers and spirits.
+As far as restaurants go, one of my favorites include the Avalon Cafe, at 608 Main in a charming old antebellum home from 1847.
 One of my favorite new spots is Tin Kitchen Southern Smokehouse which is a fun, casual spot at 509 Main, that is known for its barbecue.
 I thought the brisket sandwich was great.

 This was an area of rolling hills known for its tobacco growing and bourbon distilleries.
 Holladay Distillery/McCormick Distilling Co., founded in 1856, is a great brand to look for.
 It is the oldest, continuously operating distillery in the country.
 Tours are now available of the historic buildings plus there is a tasting room.
 The first time since 1985 they are in production of a bourbon.
 Their Ben Holladay Bourbon will now be available in the spring of 2022.
 You can also shop for their products in downtown Weston at McCormick on Main at 420 Main St.

 There are now a number of wineries in the area.
 Our recent finds include: